espressif/esp-idf/docs/en/api-reference/system/ulp-lp-core.rst

 * :example:`system/ulp/lp_core/lp_uart/lp_uart_print` shows how to print various statements from a program running on the LP core.

 * :example:`system/ulp/lp_core/interrupt` shows how to register an interrupt handler on the LP core to receive an interrupt triggered by the main CPU.
 * :example:`system/ulp/lp_core/gpio_intr_pulse_counter` shows how to use GPIO interrupts to count pulses while the main CPU is in Deep-sleep mode.

 * :example:`system/ulp/lp_core/build_system/` demonstrates how to include custom ``CMakeLists.txt`` file for the ULP app.
+* :example:`system/ulp/lp_core/debugging` shows how to debug code running on LP core using GDB and OpenOCD.

 API Reference
 -------------